huggingface/hub-docs/docs/hub/rl-baselines3-zoo.md

 You can define three parameters:
 - `--repo-name`: The name of the repo.
-- `-orga`: Your Hugging Face username.
+- `-orga`: A Hugging Face username or organization.
 - `-f`: The destination folder.

 ## Sharing your models